dmethi/ff2021/season-recap-week-4.md

 0 | 2 | 2 | 7 | 1

 Yes Anant's struggling, but damn he's had a brutal schedule to start the year - only 4 teams would have a better record with his schedule.

+> __Difficult start to the season has seen you slip to 1-3 after starting the year with a bang - what’s gone wrong?__
+>
+> Considering the last 3 teams we faced each put up at least 122 points, there’s not much you can do.
+Given the nature of fantasy, poor performances are inevitable for any team. so the way I see it is that we may as well get the bad games out early against high scoring opponents.
+>
+> __Your weakness at RB is well documented, but your WR trio has also disappointed as you’re only 5th in the league at scoring from that position.
+What’s the plan to improving at these critical positions?__
+>
+> Obviously underperformances across the board are worrisome, and as a result we are currently engaged in trade talks with many teams across the league.
+I’m not ready to completely give up on my guys, but we’re definitely looking to change things up.
+>
+> __What’s the gameplan to getting back to the top of the league?__
+>
+> Moving forward, we just gotta take it week by week.
+It’s a long season. extra game this year.
+We’ll be back in contention.
+Positive regression baby.

 ### 10. Ishan